Jim-BITracks/eltsnap_runtime/content/readme.md

 ## Update User PATH Variable

-Open the [Runtime Setup](runtime_setup.ipynb) (PowerShell) Notebook to append to the user PATH environment variable.
+Step 1 - Open the [Runtime Setup](runtime_setup.ipynb) (PowerShell) Notebook to append to the user PATH environment variable.
 This will allow you to launch the "eltSnap runtime" from _any_ folder on this machine.

+Step 2 - Open the [Folder Settings](folder_settings.ipynb) (SQL) Notebook to Update the SQL Server (table) based Folder Settings